-WILMAPCO will support the City of Newark's efforts to create a Sustainability Plan.
-The plan will identify actions Newark can reduce its carbon footprint.
+WILMAPCO will support the City of Newark's efforts to implement its Sustainability Plan.
+The plan identified actions Newark can reduce its carbon footprint.
 These include advancing cleaner forms of transportation and establishing better land redevelopment practices.

 2. Newark-Area Transit Study